-Communal MoE staircase and corridors are fitted with non-maintained EEL - Digital records available.
+Communal MoE staircase, corridors, EIC, and the roof lift moto room are fitted with non-maintained EEL - Digital records available.

 In buildings of 11m or more in height a retrofit of a sprinkler system needs to be considered.
-A retrofit has been deemed not reasonably practicable, in case of the surveyed premises, as the common areas are fire sterile and the upper lobbies/decks are open to the outside on two sides.
+A retrofit has been deemed not reasonably practicable, in case of the surveyed premises, as the common areas are fire sterile and all upper-level lobbies/decks are open to the outside, with additional windows installed in the stairway.